dubeboy/Flix/Readme.md

 The app shares one UITabBarController and each tab has its own NavigationController.
 There is one Abstract Coordinator that Listens to when a view is being pushed or poped, therefore all the navigationControllers of our app set this abstract coordinatoer as the delegate.

-I've all added abit more comminting on the code itself to explain some of myu decisions
+I've all added abit more commenting on the code itself to explain some of my decisions

 P.S
-The `Infrastructure/Elements/Extensions` folder containes some extensions functions that i find handy and copied this from one of my side projects, (I should make them a library by now 😅)
+The `Infrastructure/Elements/Extensions` folder containes some extensions functions that I find handy and copied this from one of my side projects, (I should make them a library by now 😅)

 ### Logger